 Photo Credit: Gary Cranitch © Queensland Museum

-Restoring and Connecting Landscapes to Protect the Currawinya Lakes Ramsar Site Project
+Restoring and Connecting Landscapes to Protect the Currawinya Lakes Ramsar Site

-The Restoring and Connecting Landscapes to Protect the Currawinya Lakes Ramsar Site project is a strategic, $2 million, four-year initiative aimed at addressing the key environmental threats facing the Currawinya Lakes Ramsar site and its associated wetlands.
+The Restoring and Connecting Landscapes to Protect the Currawinya Lakes Ramsar Wetlands Site project is a strategic, $2 million, four-year initiative aimed at addressing the key environmental threats facing the Currawinya Lakes Ramsar site and its associated wetlands.
 Proudly delivered in partnership with the Australian Government’s Natural Heritage Trust, this project is focused on protecting and enhancing the ecological health of one of Queensland’s most significant inland wetland systems and its broader catchment.

 A number of key threats have been identified that pose ongoing pressure on the Currawinya Lakes Ramsar site.
 These include the spread of invasive weeds and the impacts of feral animals such as pigs, goats, and foxes, which can cause significant damage to native vegetation and disrupt wildlife habitat.
 Alterations to natural hydrological patterns, often resulting from upstream water use or climate variability, can reduce water availability and affect the timing and duration of flooding, critical processes that support the wetlands' ecological character.
 Other threats include declining land condition and deteriorating water quality, often linked to erosion, sedimentation, and nutrient runoff.
 Inappropriate or unregulated grazing regimes can further degrade soil and vegetation, while poorly designed or placed infrastructure such as roads and tracks may fragment habitats, interfere with water flow, and increase human disturbance in sensitive areas.
 Together, these factors threaten the long-term health and resilience of the Currawinya Lakes Ramsar site.

-- Restoring hydrology of floodplains and wetlands
+• Restoring hydrology of floodplains and wetlands

-- Install fencing to improve grazing management, livestock watering and protect habitat
+• Install fencing to improve grazing management, livestock watering and protect habitat

-- Controlling pest animals in the landscape
+• Controlling pest animals in priority areas

-- Reduce invasive weeds in priority areas
+• Reduce invasive weeds in priority areas

 Video's Related To This Project